'Speechless, awe-inspiring': Abu Dhabi BAPS Hindu temple's beauty stuns visitors

 The intricate stone carvings, exquisite artworks, and impressive architecture of the Abu Dhabi BAPS Hindu mandir are captivating thousands of UAE and overseas visitors.
-Worshippers are thronging the Middle East’s first traditional Hindu stone temple since it opened its doors to the public on March 1.
+Worshippers are thronging the Middle East’s first traditional Hindu stone temple since it opened its doors to the public.

 Visitors are fascinated by the hand-carved stone works portraying tales and stories from ancient scriptures, describing the place of worship as a source of positive energy.